 Based on the type of change reported, RRHA will determine the documentation the family will be required to submit.
 The family must submit any required information or documents within 15 business days of receiving a request from RRHA.
 This time frame may be extended for good cause with RRHA approval.
-RRHA will accept required documentation by mail, by fax, or in person.
+RRHA will accept required documentation by email, uploaded to the Rent Café portal, by mail, by fax, or in person.